 It’s easy to imagine how useful encapsulation and tunneling are in securing your data.
 The outer packet provides a layer of security that keeps the contents safe from public view.

 It’s not enough just to tunnel data sent over a VPN.
 The next layer of security is encryption, where data is encoded so that packets can only be read by your VPN client and server, which are securely connected together.

 VPNs can use a number of security protocols to encrypt data.
-The most common is IPSec (Internet Protocol Security).
-IPSec works by:
+The most common are IPsec (Internet Protocol Security) and OpenVPN.
+They work by:

 - Encrypting each encapsulated data packet’s contents with an encryption key.
 The key is shared only between the VPN’s server and clients.